 (PARIS-IR).
 The resolutions of these three instruments are significantly different.
 The two lower-resolution instruments (PARIS-IR and the U of T FTS) were found to measure 4-day average total columns of O3, HCl, N2O and CH4 to within 3.5% of the TAO-FTS total columns.
-In order to achieve this 3.5% agreement for the stratospheric species (O3 and HCl), the instrument line shape (ILS) of the U of T FTS and PARIS-IR instruments had to be taken into account.
+The largest errors were produced by the total column retrievals of the stratospheric species (O3 and HCl).
+In order to achieve this 3.5% agreement for the stratospheric species, the instrument line shape of the U of T FTS and PARIS-IR instruments had to be taken into account.
 Much of the remaining error can be attributed to the averaging kernels of the lower-resolution instruments.
-Retrievals of total columns of the tropospheric species (N2O and CH4) can be more accurately measured from the lower resolution FTSs.